mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ```

 As the statements are not executed inside a transaction, from the load balancer's
-point of view, the latter statement can be routed to a slave server.
+point of view, the latter statement can be routed to a replica server.
 The problem
-with this is that if the value that was inserted on the master has not yet
+with this is that if the value that was inserted on the primary has not yet
 replicated to the server where the SELECT statement is being performed, it can
 appear as if the value we just inserted is not there.